 Often a part of a great travel experience is the people you meet along the way.
 We were fortunate enough to meet William.
 The host and owner of BangBall, a newly invented sport that combines traditional football with weapons and martial arts.

 William could not have been kinder!
 On our first night, he joined us for a glass of wine—some much-needed conversation for me.
 Remember, I was traveling with an eleven-year-old, so discussions for the week were not exactly enthralling.

-He checked in on us via text several times to make sure we were comfortable, and on our second day, kindly took Landon out to fish.
-Additionally, he let Landon shoot the bow and arrow at the target set up in the back yard.
+He checked in on us via text several times to make sure we were comfortable, and on our second day, he kindly took Landon out to fish.
+Additionally, he let Landon shoot the bow and arrow at the target set up in the backyard.